 Do you know what type of German Smoker your family has?
 The first handmade wood pieces had a distinct area for incense to be placed on a tray next to the figurine.
 Later designs placed the incense directly inside the figurine by way of a small incense cone.
 In the late 1700s, the German smokers were updated to use two pieces of wood to create one body, with the cone placed inside to pull the smoke through the mouth of the figurine, much like seen today.
 Even to this day, the figurine has always been carved as a traditional German working man – miner, shepherd, farmer, carpenter, each with its own unique accents and colours.

 Looking for a large range of German Smokers to hand out as gifts or to keep for yourself?
-Come see us at Frankenmuth Clock Company or try our online store today to find a great range of traditional German toys and ornaments.
+Come see us at Frankenmuth Clock & German Gift Co. or try our online store today to find a great range of traditional German toys and ornaments.